History of Lindy Hop: Post-war era (1945 to 1984)

 After the Second World War, music changed.
 Jazz clubs, burdened by new taxes and legislation limiting venues' ability to employ musicians and dancers or host dancing, employed only smaller bands and filled dance floors with tables.
 Musicians, immersed in the new world of bebop and cool jazz wanted patrons to pay attention and listen, not dance.

-The rise of rock and roll and bebop in the 1950s saw a further decline in the popularity of jazz for dancing, and Lindy Hop slipped from the public eye, replaced by Rock and Roll dancing, East Coast Swing, West Coast Swing and other dances.
+The rise of rock and roll and bebop in the 1950s saw a further decline in the popularity of jazz for dancing, and Lindy Hop slipped from the public eye.
+Many black dancers had been drafted into the war, including Frankie Manning.
+When these dancers came back to the U.S., they found that the music scene of the country was different.
+People were mixing Lindy Hop with other dances, like bebop.
+Many black dancers thus gave up on the Lindy Hop, and it was further adapted by white Americans into Rock and Roll dancing, East Coast Swing, West Coast Swing and other dances.

 Revival era (1980s)

 Lindy Hop was revived in the 1980s by dancers in New York City, California, Stockholm, and the United Kingdom.
 Each group independently searched for original Lindy Hop dancers and, for those who lived outside of New York City, traveled to New York City to work with them.
 Al Minns, Pepsi Bethel, Frankie Manning and Norma Miller came out of retirement and toured the world teaching Lindy Hop, later to be joined by dancers such as George and Sugar Sullivan.